Poly Garden City @ Kathimerini

 Poly Garden City sees the whole city as a canvas for greening producing a pool of ideas for the renewal of urban centers.

 “Poly Garden City was a very attractive proposal that we tried to launch through various contexts,” says Amalia Zepou, Deputy Mayor of the City of Athens Civil Society and Innovation.
 “It will be back on the table as the Resilience and Climate Change plan has just been completed with goals and a specific timetable.
-It is only now that we can decide what actions will be implemented immediately, as well as those launched by 2030. ”
+It is only now that we can decide what actions will be implemented immediately, as well as those timelined until 2030. ”